 The Clean Energy Council is the peak body for the clean energy industry in Australia.

-The vision of the Clean Energy Council is to transform Australia's energy system into a clean energy system.
+The vision of the Clean Energy Council is an Australia powered by clean energy.

-Our purpose is to lead and support the growth of the clean energy industry in Australia through:
+Our purpose is to lead and support the growth of the clean energy sector in Australia.

 Our definition of clean energy

-We represent renewable energy and energy efficiency.
+We represent renewable energy and energy storage.
 These are defined as follows:

 - All sources of renewable energy including hydro, solar, wind, marine, geothermal and bioenergy.
 All technologies and projects should comply with relevant laws and regulations in that jurisdiction.